amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

-### WebdriverIO-v5 boilerplate code with Cucumber BDD
+### WebdriverIO-v6 boilerplate code with Cucumber BDD

-This repository contains a collection of sample webdriverIO-v5 (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v 5.x) BDD framework.
+This repository contains a collection of sample webdriverIO-v6 (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v6.x) BDD framework.
+It uses the `chromedriver` NPM package that wraps the ChromeDriver for you.
+This service does not require a Selenium server, but uses ChromeDriver to communicate with the browser directly.

 It support ES5 to ES8 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database for end to end testing.
 It generate Spec, JUNIT, Allure, JSON reporters as well.

-💡 If you need the wdio-v4 boilerplate project, please take the code from v4 branch: click [here](https://github.com/amiya-pattnaik/webdriverIO-with-cucumberBDD/tree/wdio-v4)
+💡 If you need the wdio-v5 boilerplate project, please take the code from v4 branch: click [here](https://github.com/amiya-pattnaik/webdriverIO-with-cucumberBDD/tree/wdio-v5)

 ### Installation

-This project is tested on ***Node v8.10.0*** and Above.
+This project is tested on ***Node v12.0.0*** and Above.
 While earlier versions of node may be compatible, they have not been tested or verified.

 `JDK 1.8:` Install JDK 1.8+ and make sure class path is set properly.
 JAVA is require to start `Selenium Server` nothing else.